 - For administrative approval of a minor building addition through the interpretation process, notification to affected adjacent property owners is required.
 An affidavit attesting to the fact that notice was sent or delivered must be submitted with the letter requesting the interpretation.
-View instructions (with a sample affidavit form and cover letter)
+View instructions for providing notice (with a sample affidavit form and cover letter)

 The average turnaround time for interpretation requests is 30 days.
 Requests that pose multiple questions, or alter the questions posed during the staff review process, may take more time to answer.
 By reviewing these guidelines and submitting materials that fully support and document your request, time will be saved in researching the answer to an interpretation question.
 If an interpretation request lacks one or more of the applicable elements listed above, unnecessary time is lost as staff seeks missing elements from the requestor.
 It should be recognized that these are general guidelines, and you may be asked for additional or clarifying information by staff.